Introduction — The Bench in Istanbul

 On January 31, 2026, Álvarez turned 26.
 For a forward, the peak years are still ahead.
 At River Plate: 122 matches, 54 goals.
 At City: 103 matches, 36 goals.
 At Atlético, midway through his second season: 42 goals and counting.
 The numbers are accumulating steadily.
 But Álvarez's true test will be whether he can deliver a title to Atlético.

-That night in Istanbul, he looked up from the bench and watched the confetti fall.
-The next time, he intends to see it from the pitch.
+That night in Istanbul, he watched the celebration from outside the pitch.
+The next time, he intends to experience it from within.
 That, in all likelihood, is why Julián Álvarez chose Atlético de Madrid.

 Today's Cholismo Practice